In Empty Stadium, Olympic Torch is Passed from Greece to Japan Amid Summer Games' Uncertainty - The Pappas Post

 Most major sporting events across the world have been rescheduled or scrapped as a result of the pandemic, and doubts are increasingly being expressed about holding the Olympics in its current slot.

-But the International Olympic Committee says it is “fully committed” to holding the Games from July 24 as scheduled.
+But the International Olympic Committee says it is “fully committed” to beginning the Games on July 24 as scheduled.

-Top athletes have warned that their training regimes have already been impaired by the pandemic, and that they would be taking health risks should the Games go ahead.
+Top athletes have warned that their training regimens have already been impaired by the pandemic and that they would be taking health risks should the Games go ahead.

 Pole vault champion Stefanidi is among prominent athletes to have voiced concern at the IOC’s insistence on holding the Games.